francelwebdev/francelwebdev/README.md

 ## Hi, my name is Francel AMAMOO.

-I am a self-taught full-stack web developer and a Ruby, JavaScript, Elixir programming language Enthusiast.
+I am a self-taught full-stack web developer and a Ruby and JavaScript programming language Enthusiast.

 ## My Tech Stack.